tlhunter/take-home-test-uber/README.md

 It transmits data over a TCP socket, specified as the only argument to the script.

 It's not technically part of the project, but the project would be quite boring without it ;).
-If you were to actually examine the coordinates, you'd see a lot of drunk Uber drivers changing directions erratically and driving in the bay.
+If you were to actually examine the coordinates, you'd see a lot of drunk Taxi drivers changing directions erratically and driving in the bay.

 The service will start emitting simulation data as soon as the first client connects.